Boxwood vs Privet

 Boxwood often holds a planting spot for two decades or more, as long as diseases stay in check.
 Longer lifespan means fewer replacements, fewer plastic pots, and less frequent soil disturbance for future owners of the same property.

-Privet can reach a functional privacy height within three to five seasons, while boxwood may never match that height.
+Privet can reach a functional privacy height within three to five seasons, while Boxwood may never match that height.
 Fast screening reduces pressure to install tall fences but shifts the burden to regular pruning and long-term ecological oversight.

-All metrics represent averages across multiple cultivars and growing conditions.
+Metrics summarize published care ranges and common cultivar behavior.
 Individual performance varies by cultivar selection, microclimate, and management intensity.
-Consult our testing protocols for detailed trial parameters.
+Consult our methodology for source standards and update practices.

-| Technical Metric | Boxwood | Privet |
+| Metric | Boxwood | Privet |

 |---|---|---|